 In the United States, vaping devices are not approved by the U.S. Food and Drug Administration (FDA) as smoking cessation devices, so they cannot be marketed to help people quit.
 Despite this, many people do find that vaping makes it easier to give up tobacco.

 An e cigarette is a device used for vaping.
 A true e cigarette looks similar to a tobacco cigarette.
 It has a built-in battery and comes filled with e-juice.
 You can usually take 100 to 300 draws from an e cigarette before the e-liquid runs out.
 Then, you throw the e cigarette away and buy a new one.
 To answer your further vape pen questions, click here.

 A vaporizer is a device used for vaporizing dry herbs and aromatherapy.

 Vaporizers consist of a rechargeable battery, a chamber for holding your vaping material, and a mouthpiece.
 The vaporizer can be refilled again and again; however, most have parts that need to be replaced, such as heating coils or screens.
 To see how vaporizers work, click here.

 As with vaping in general, research into the health effects of vaporizers is still ongoing.
 Compared to smoking, vaporizers are generally considered to be safer because they expose the body to fewer toxins and are less irritating to the lungs.

 There still could be some negative health effects to using vaporizers due to the substances that they contain.
 As previously explained, nicotine in e-juice has been linked to some forms of cancer.
-Marijuana used for legal medicinal or recreational use has been linked to memory problems, changes in mood, and increased heart rate.

 Many people assume that if they see someone using a vaporizer or e cigarette; the individual is using nicotine; however, that's not always the case.
 You can purchase e-juice products that are 100 percent nicotine free.